nehalsoni06/VSD_RISC-V_Internship/Task3/readme.md

 * FPGA implementation preparation
 * Bitstream generation setup

----

 ## Build Verification Status

-The build process could not be completely validated in GitHub Codespaces.
+The build process was attempted in GitHub Codespaces but could not be fully validated due to FPGA toolchain compatibility issues and the inability to access physical FPGA hardware through a browser-based environment.

-During testing, compatibility issues were encountered between the FPGA toolchain versions available in the environment and those expected by the project configuration.

----
+The FPGA workflow was therefore continued using a Linux Virtual Machine with direct hardware access.

 ## Why the Makefile Was Not Modified

 The Makefile supplied with the project is designed for a specific FPGA implementation flow.

-Although certain synthesis commands could potentially be modified to accommodate different tool versions, such modifications were intentionally avoided.

 Changing synthesis parameters may: